Cheeden/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TutorTrack` and the **Actor** is the `Tutor`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a student contact**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to add a student with subject, name, contact, address, and lesson time
-4. AddressBook deletes the person
+2. TutorTrack adds the student to the contact list and updates the UI to display the new student
+3. TutorTrack shows confirmation message:
+    “New student added: John Doe (math-primary4, contact: 98230810, lesson: Tuesday 1400).”

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The student already exists (same name and contact).

+    * 2a1.
+TutorTrack shows error message:
+      “Student with the same name and contact already exists.”

+      Use case end

+* 2b.
+Any parameter is missing or invalid

+    * 2b1.
+TutorTrack shows specific error messages, e.g.:
+       * Missing subject → “Missing parameter: subject is required.”
+       * Invalid subject → “Invalid subject format.
+Use <subject-level>, e.g., math-primary4.”
+       * Missing name → “Missing parameter: name is required.”
+       * Invalid name → “Name must not contain digits or special characters except hyphens.”
+       * Duplicate parameter → “Duplicate parameter: <parameter-name> specified more than once.”
+       * Missing contact → “Missing parameter: contact is required.”
+       * Invalid contact → “Contact must be an 8-digit number.”
+       * Missing address → “Address cannot be empty.”
+       * Missing/invalid daytime → “Day must be full name (e.g., Tuesday).” or “Time must be between 0000 and 2359.”

       Use case ends.

+*{More to be added}*

+**Use case: delete a student contact**

+**MSS**

+1. Tutor requests to list persons
+2. TutorTrack shows a list of persons
+3. Tutor requests to delete a specific person in the list
+4. TutorTrack deletes the person
+5. TutorTrack shows confirmation message:
+    “Deleted student: John Doe (math-primary4, contact: 98230810, lesson: Tuesday 1400).”

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty

+    * 2a1.
+TutorTrack shows error message:
+      “Can’t delete with empty list.”

+      Use case ends.

-* 3a.
-The given index is invalid.
+* 2b.
+The given index is invalid

-    * 3a1.
-AddressBook shows an error message.
+    * 2b1.
+TutorTrack shows error message:
+      “The student index provided is invalid.”

       Use case resumes at step 2.
+* 2c.
+The list is empty

+    * 2c1.
+TutorTrack shows error message:
+      “Invalid command format.
+Usage: delete <index>.”

+      Use case ends.

+**Use case: find a student by name**

+**MSS**

+1. Tutor requests to find students by entering a keyword
+2. TutorTrack searches for matching students
+3. Tutor requests to delete a specific person in the list
+4. TutorTrack displays the list of matching students with details

+    Use case ends.

+**Extensions**

+* 2a.
+Keyword is missing

+    * 2a1.
+TutorTrack shows error message:
+      “Keyword is missing!”

+      Use case ends.

+* 2b.
+Keyword contains invalid characters

+    * 2b1.
+TutorTrack shows error message:
+      “Do not enter invalid characters in!”

+      Use case ends.
+* 2c.
+No matching student is found

+    * 2c1.
+TutorTrack shows error message:
+      “Name is not Found!”

+      Use case ends.

+**Use case: filter students by subject**

+**MSS**

+1. Tutor requests to filter students by subject-level
+2. TutorTrack searches for students matching the subject-level
+3. TutorTrack displays the list of matching students with details

+    Use case ends.

+**Extensions**

+* 2a.
+Subject parameter is missing

+    * 2a1.
+TutorTrack shows error message:
+      “Subject is missing!”

+      Use case ends.

+* 2b.
+Subject format is invalid

+    * 2b1.
+TutorTrack shows error message:
+      * Missing hyphen → “Invalid subject format.
+Use <subject-level>, e.g., Math-Primary4.”
+      * Non-alphanumeric level → “Subject level must only contain letters/numbers.”

+      Use case ends.
+* 2c.
+No matching student is found

+    * 2c1.
+TutorTrack shows error message:
+      “Name is not Found!”

+      Use case ends.

+**Use case: track payments**

+**MSS**

+1. Tutor requests to list payments for a date range
+2. TutorTrack retrieves payment records within the range
+3. TutorTrack displays payments in a table with columns (Date, Student, Amount, Method, Note)
+4. TutorTrack shows summary of total payments:
+   “Listed X payments from yyyy-MM-dd to yyyy-MM-dd.
+Total: YYY.YY”

+    Use case ends.

+**Extensions**

+* 2a.
+No payments exist for the date range

+    * 2a1.
+TutorTrack shows error message:
+      “No payments found from yyyy-MM-dd to yyyy-MM-dd.
+Total: 0.00”

+      Use case ends.

+* 2b.
+Duplicate payment detected

+    * 2b1.
+TutorTrack asks whether to add duplicate payment

+      Use case resumes at step 1.

+* 2c.
+Invalid date format

+    * 2c1.
+TutorTrack shows error message:
+      * “Invalid date in from/: use dd-MM-yyyy, or dd/MM/yyyy.”
+      * “Invalid date in to/: use dd-MM-yyyy, or dd/MM/yyyy.”

+      Use case ends.
+* 2d.
+Invalid range (from date after to date)

+    * 2d1.
+TutorTrack shows error message:
+      “Invalid range: from/ must be on or before to/.”

+      Use case ends.

 *{More to be added}*